AliceGdj/projects-portfolio/projectsData/mhp.md

 location: 'Berlin, Germany'
 ---

-- Developed PWA from scratch displaying the Logbook of a car
+- Developed PWA displaying the Logbook of a car (greenfield project)
+- Lead the frontend team which developed mobile and desktop MVP
+- Created a specific design library for the application
 - Implemented features e.g. map, search, filter, categorisation, i18n, MFA with Azure Active Directory...
+- Lead the team as frontend representative for decisions such asAPI architecture, devops topics, technology choices,requirements, design alignments...
-- Connected Frontend and Backend through GraphQL APIs
+- Connected frontend and backend through GraphQL APIs
-- Supported the development of the Admin dashboard
+- Supported building the Admin dashboard with features e.g.search, filters, statistics, activation and deactivation of a car...
-- Code Reviews / Releases / Azure / Unit tests
-- Agile methodology
-- **NextJS, ReactJS, Typescript, Tailwind CSS, GraphQL, Apollo, Jest, Azure AD**